LoginRadius/engineering-portal/content/recoiling-the-react/index.md

 I hope you got why I am saying this as **`light`**.

-Recoil is looking relatively easy, promising, and early-stage, but again this is the next generation, and it will take time to get the own space in the community.
+Recoil is looking relatively easy, promising, and early-stage, but again this is the next generation, and it will take time to get the own space in the <a href="https://community.loginradius.com/">community</a>.